celador/JohnAaronNelson/content/blog/the-lead-developer/index.md

 Eiffel did networking and self-promotion in order to get his tower built

-Politics is "Making friends and telling stores"
+Politics is "Making friends and telling stories"

 Maybe you'll make friends with someone who has power some day, maybe not.
 But it's good nevertheless